Counseling (MA)

 Available for BS in Social Counseling Students: our 3+3 program enables undergraduates to finish two degrees in six years, accelerating your path to a master’s degree.

-MA in Counseling: Early Entry curriculum guideWhy UHC?
+MA in Counseling: Early Entry curriculum guideWhy University of Holy Cross?

 Complete coursework at your own pace